mtumilowicz/terraform-basics-modules-workshop/README.md

   * template
     * builders (amazon-ebs)
     * provisioners (shell, scripts/install_software.sh)
+* 2 ways to provision software on your instances
+  * build your own custom AMI and bundle your software with the image
+    * Packer is great tool to do this
+  * boot standarized AMIs and then install the software on it
+    * using file uploads + remote exec
+      * upload a script then execute it
+    * using automation tools like ansible
+      * you run terraform first, output the IP addresses, then run ansible-playbook
+      * on those hosts
+* make your infrastructure auditable
+  * you can keep your infrastructure change history in git
+* ainsible has a focus on automating the installation and configuration of software
+* terraform automate provisioning of the infrastructure itself (ex. using AWS)
+  * works well with automation software like ainsible to install software after the infrastructure is provisioned
+* immutable infrastructure vs mutable
+  * jak mamy serwery to nikt tam nie ma prawa zainstalować nowszej paczki
+        * docker dobrym przykładem
+  * mutable - serwer ewaluuje

 ## introduction
+* terraform is separated into 3 separate parts
+  * core
+        * parser
+        * config
+        * dag
+        * schema
+        * operations: diff(), apply(), refresh()
+  * providers
+        * resource
+        * operations: CRUD
+  * upstream
+        * terraform not control but interaction takes place
+        * actually creates resources - terraform does not create resources - it makes google cloud api to create it
+        * api (google cloud api, github api, ...)
+        * services
+* dynamic blocks
+* interpolation ${}
 * variables
     * variables can be validated
     * variables can be declared sensitive